NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Running the EP-Macro program
 ----------------------------

 The EP-Macro program is run automatically from the batch files (RunEPlus or EPL-Run from EP-Launch).
 Skip this small section if you are using either the RunEPlus batch file or EP-Launch.
 If you wish to run it by hand, it is found in the main folder of the EnergyPlus install (bin folder in the Linux install).
 Note that in EP-Launch and other script files for use with EP-Macro the convention is to name the file &lt;filename&gt;.imf (input macro file).
-If you name it &lt;filename&gt;.idf (input data file), the scripts will most likely think it is a “normal” EnergyPlus input file and ignore using EP-Macro on it – giving you a less than desireable result.
+If you name it &lt;filename&gt;.idf (input data file), the scripts will most likely think it is a "normal" EnergyPlus input file and ignore using EP-Macro on it - giving you a less than desireable result.

 Table 29.
 Files used in EP-Macro program